Nicholas-Vo/LogToFile/README.md

 # Obtaining the plugin

-You can download the plugin here on GitHub by navigating to "Releases" on the right side of your screen.
+You can download the plugin here on GitHub by navigating to "Releases"

 # Configuration

 You can disable actions which you do not wish to have logged.
-By default, all actions are enabled.
+By default, all actions are enabled!

 ```
 logProjectiles: true